45 Sights in Katowice, Poland (with Map and Images)

 Spodek is a multipurpose arena complex in Katowice, Poland, opened on 9 May 1971.
 Aside from the main dome, the complex includes a gym, an ice rink, a hotel and three large car parks.
 It was the largest indoor venue of its kind in Poland until it was surpassed by Tauron Arena in 2014.

-The Church of the Exaltation of the Holy Cross and Our Lady of Healing of the sick in Katowice - the Roman Catholic parish church of the Exaltation of the Holy Cross and Our Lady of Healing the sick at ul.
-He lives and at the Mysteri -League housing estate in Katowice.
+The Church of the Exaltation of the Holy Cross and Our Lady of the Healing of the Sick in Katowice is a Roman Catholic parish church dedicated to the Exaltation of the Holy Cross and Our Lady of Healing of the Sick at Mieszko I Street in Katowice's Millennium Housing Estate.

 Wikipedia: Kościół Podwyższenia Krzyża Świętego i Matki Bożej Uzdrowienia Chorych w Katowicach (PL)

-The Wojciech Korfanty Monument in Katowice is a monument to Wojciech Korfanty, unveiled on 19 June 1999, located on the Silesian Sejm Square, between the Silesian Voivodship Office and the Faculty of Philology of the University of Silesia in Katowice.
+Monument to Wojciech Korfanty in Katowice - unveiled a monument to Wojciech Korfanty, unveiled on June 19, 1999, located at the Silesian Sejm Square, between the Silesian Voivodship Office and the Faculty of Philology at the University of Silesia in Katowice.

 Church of St. Michael Archangel is one of the oldest buildings in Katowice.
-It's located in Kościuszko Park, where it was moved in 1938 from the village Syrynia, where it was originally constructed in 1510.
+It is located in Kościuszko Park, where it was moved in 1938 from the village Syrynia, where it was originally constructed in 1510.
 It is under the invocation of St. Michael.

 Wikipedia: Church of St. Michael the Archangel, Katowice (EN), Website